4 ways Google’s newest AI breakthrough will improve your search results

 Now, at a streaming event called Search On, Google has showed off some of the specific features that MUM is letting it build, some of which are due to arrive in coming weeks and months:

 The questions behind the questions.
 MUM’s deeper understanding of how topics intersect will help Google deliver search results that are likely to contain useful information even when they don’t squarely reflect the words in a query.
-“You can type in, ‘When do I plant tomatoes in California?'” says Park.
+“You can type in, ‘When do I plant tomatoes in California?'” says Reid.
 “Well, behind that, maybe you’re trying to plant a garden for the first time in California, or it’s your first time planting tomatoes.”

 One topic, many aspects.
 Google is using MUM to let people begin with a simple search—maybe on a subject they’re just beginning to investigate—and then browse through links to material covering a variety of related areas.
 For example, MUM has helped the search engine divvy up the broad subject of acrylic painting into more than 350 subtopics, ranging from the tools you can use to do the painting to how to clean up when you’re done.
 Already, MUM is helping power a more visual search results page for some topics that weaves together articles, images, and videos.